 Keeping manufacturing operations running smoothly and on-budget is a moving target for many shop foremen and operations managers.
-We’ve discovered three ways to give you better torque for your work with slight course adjustments.
+Here are three ways to improve your work with slight course adjustments.

 Just like lowering the propeller's pitch gives you higher top speeds, investing time for process improvements in these three areas now will give you faster production speeds for the long haul.